hanzhu97702/IEEE_TGRS_CyCU-Net/README.md

 How to use it?
 ---------------------

-Directly run demo.py to reproduce the results on the Samson data, which exists in the aforementioned paper.
+Directly run demo_cycunet.py to reproduce the results on the Samson data and the Jasper data, and then run result_display.m to display the evaluation results.

 If you want to run the code in your own data, you can accordingly change the input (e.g., data) and tune the parameters.
 Please note that
 1) the shape of the input matrix.
-2) The init endmemebers should be given in advance.
+2) the init endmemebers should be given in advance.

 If you encounter the bugs while using this code, please do not hesitate to contact us.
 (hanzhu19@mails.ucas.ac.cn)